reuuid/reuuid-howto/README.md

-# reuuid-examples
+# ReUuid Examples
-ReUuid Snippets for many languages
+Find out how to use ReUuid from your langauge of choice.